CharbelKhoury1/BreakFree-CMS/README.md

 1. Ensure all environment variables are set correctly
 2. Run database migrations in your production Supabase project
-3. Create admin users through the Supabase dashboard
+3. Create user accounts through the Supabase dashboard
 4. Deploy using your preferred hosting provider

 ## API Documentation